garry-clawson/Blockchain-Crop-Assurance-and-Localisation/README.md

    - solc: 0.5.16+commit.9c3226ce.Emscripten.clang
 ```

 If you do have any tourble there is plenty of support on the web.
-One item I found was to comment out line 87 in the ```truffle-config.js``` file so that the default compiler for truffle was being used.
+An item that may cause an isue is stating the defauilt compiler.
+To remove this issue, comment out line 87 in the ```truffle-config.js``` file so that the default compiler for truffle was being used.

 Now that you have compiled your project you will see one new folder ```build/contracts``` that contains two new files ```ImageStore.json``` and ``` Migrations.json```.

 These are the contract artifacts, which hold all the necessary information for deploying and interacting with the contracts.

-### Depoy the contract to Ganache
+### Deploy the contract to Ganache

 Ganache is a locally hosted blockchain used for development of smart contracts as well as other testing requirements.
 Here we are safe to deploy and try out all of our contarct requirements safe in the knowledge that we will not be spending any 'actual' funds.
 Ganache also allows us to connect our projects so that we can see what is happening under the hood in the smart contract, as well as estomate the Gas costs required for ecah stage of deployment and interaction with the smart contract (i.e. writing to it to append the list).